Periodic X-ray Modulation and its relation with orbital elements in Compact Binaries: Introduction

 and

-would be the net tidal forces at apoastron and periastron respectively.
-In our context, where we consider the passage around a black hole, we use the terms aponigrumcavum and perinigrumcavum respectively to represent apoastron and periastron respectively (`nigrum cavum' being `black hole' in Latin).
-If supply of matter from a companion is assumed to be proportional to this tidal effect, there is clearly a periodic variation of supply rate of matter, both in Keplerian and sub-Keplerian (low angular momentum wind) components.
-Ratio of the rates would be
+would be the net tidal force at apoastron (marked by subscript `t,$a$') and periastron (marked by subscript `t,p') respectively (Bradt, 2008).
+In our context, where we consider the passage of a companion around a black hole, we use the terms aponigrumcavum and perinigrumcavum (ANC and PNC in short) to represent apoastron and periastron respectively (`nigrum cavum' being `black hole' in Latin).
+Supply of matter from the companion could be assumed to be proportional to this tidal effect and that will have a periodic variation in the flow rate.
+Ratio of any of the component rates at ANC and PNC would be,